General Health Care

 - Rite Aid Pharmacy: 929 S. High St (Parkway Shopping Center), 610-436-6767

 - Walgreens Pharmacy: 708 W. Nields St., 484-653-1400

 - Complete List of Pharmacies

 - You can pick up a FREE sharps disposal container at Student Health Services.

-- Improper disposal of needles and sharps leads to unnecessary health risks for staff and students alike.
+- Improper disposal of needles and sharps leads to health risks for staff and students.